-Pursuant to the relevant laws and regulations in the PRC, the Group has joined defined contribution retirement schemes for the employees in the PRC arranged by local government labour and security authorities ("PRC Retirement Schemes").
+Pursuant to the relevant laws and regulations in the People's Republic of China ("PRC"), the Group has joined defined contribution retirement schemes for the employees in the PRC arranged by local government labour and security authorities ("PRC Retirement Schemes").
 The Group makes contributions to the PRC Retirement Schemes at the applicable rates based on the amounts stipulated by the local government authorities.
 Upon retirement, the local government labour and security authorities are responsible for the payment of the retirement benefits to the retired employees.

-There were no contributions forfeited by the Group on behalf of its employees who leave the PRC Retirement Schemes (as the case may be) for the year ended 31 December 2021 (2020: Nil).
+There were no contributions forfeited by the Group on behalf of its employees who leave the PRC Retirement Schemes (as the case may be).